igorbenav/FastAPI-boilerplate/README.md

 )
 ```

-To create, you pass a `CreateSchemaType` object with the attributes, such as a `CreateUser` pydantic schema:
+To create, you pass a `CreateSchemaType` object with the attributes, such as a `UserCreate` pydantic schema:
 ```python
 from app.core.schemas.user import UserCreate